JavaScript Tag

 • 2726c7f26c here is an example, do not use it as is: this part should be generated dynamically for each request to load a page with a CSP

-• script-src js.datadome.co to allow the <script> element to load the script from this domain
+• js.datadome.co will allow the <script> element to load the JS Tag from this domain

 Documentation about using a nonce-source for the inline script can be found on this page from MDN.